-Required Disclosure: If a medical student is arrested by law enforcement for any reason, he/she is required to notify the Office of the Associate Dean of Student Administration within 30 days from the date of the original arrest.
-(Effective 3-2-17)
+Required Disclosure: If a medical student is arrested by law enforcement for any reason, the student is required to notify the Office of the Associate Dean of Student Administration within 30 days from the date of the original arrest.

 Please refer to the Gender-Based Misconduct Policy above.